BolvarsDad/BolvarsDad/README.md

 | [Sudoku Solver](https://github.com/BolvarsDad/sudoku) | Sudoku Solver that uses bitwise operations on an 81-cell array. | ~2 weeks | C |

 ## Currently Working on: <br>
-- Learning the ARM & MIPS architecture <br>
 - Starcraft Deep Learning Model (SCDLM), an AI built on a model-based deep reinforcement learning approach to play Starcraft 2.
+- [Warbreaker.gg](https://warbreaker.gg/): A website compiling up-to-date information, simulations, and theorycrafting on the Warrior class in World of Warcraft.

 ## Currently reading: <br>
 | Name | Author | Progress |